 - Examine two case studies: the Rockfish Abundance Survey & Internal Anatomy (herring dissection)

-NOTE: This program includes a guided dissection of a herring.
+NOTE: Students will be learning about internal anatomy by doing a herring dissection.
 Please consider preparing your class and chaperones by looking over our dissection worksheets.

 Please subscribe to the Teachers’ Newsletter for the most up-to-date information.